Wookiee: Culture

-Wookiees are devoted, loyal friends and are very distrustful of strangers.
-Life debt is sacred to them.
+The Wookiees of Lucas's fictional universe are usually depicted as devoted, loyal friends and very distrustful of strangers.

 Despite a fearsome appearance and temperamental disposition, Wookiees are very intelligent and are very adept at handling advanced technology.
 Chewbacca is co-pilot of and performs maintenance on the Millennium Falcon, and also possesses a working knowledge of robotics, managing to haphazardly reassemble C-3PO after he was destroyed by Imperial stormtroopers in The Empire Strikes Back.
 Wookiees are fast learners; Chewbacca commandeers an Imperial AT-ST during the Battle of Endor and is shown effectively maneuvering the vehicle and operating its weapons systems.
 He also fought during the Clone Wars alongside Jedi Grand Master Yoda.
-Chewbacca is also shown to be an adept strategist at holo-chess (leading to his surprise when RD-D2 outmaneuvered him in a game).
+Chewbacca is also shown to be an adept strategist at holo-chess (leading to his surprise when R2-D2 outmaneuvered him in a game).

 Wookiee cities on their home planet Kashyyyk, as seen in Revenge of the Sith, are built atop giant forest trees.
 Their society contains a mixture of traditional, almost primitive-appearing woodwork and decorations intermixed with starships and energy generators.

-Due to their heavy coats of long fur, Wookiees do not generally wear clothes - though for practical purposes they will wear toolbelts, etc. Matching the anachronistic appearance of their cities, a Wookiee such as Chewbacca resembles a primitive humanoid bear wearing only a bandolier, containing high-tech energy cartridges for his blaster.
+Due to their heavy coats of long fur, Wookiees do not generally wear clothes - though for practical purposes they will wear toolbelts, etc. Matching the anachronistic appearance of their cities, a Wookiee such as Chewbacca resembles a primitive humanoid bear wearing only a bandolier, containing energy cartridges for his blaster.

 Wookiees greatly value morality, courage, compassion, and loyalty.
 A sacred and ancient Wookiee tradition is that of the honor family.
 An honor family is composed of a Wookiee's closest friends and companions.
 These family members pledge a commitment to lay down their lives for one another, as well as members of any honor families these individuals may have.
 Like the similarly sacred Wookiee life debt, Wookiees are willing to extend this tradition to members outside their species.
 Chewbacca considered Han Solo, Leia Organa Solo, their children, and Luke Skywalker part of his honor family.
-In the Solo film, Han says that the Wookiee words for "tribe/friends" and "family" are so similar he has trouble distinguishing them, apparently, Wookiees themselves don't recognize a significant difference between the two.
+In the Solo film, Han says that the Wookiee words for "tribe/friends" and "family" are so similar he has trouble distinguishing them.
+Wookiees themselves don't recognize a significant difference between the two.